opensearch-project/sql/docs/dev/Pagination-v2.md

 ## Initial Query Request

 Initial query request contains the search request and page size.
 Search query to OpenSearch is built during processing of this request.
 Neither the query nor page size can be change while scrolling through pages based on this request.
+The only difference between paged and non-paged requests is `fetch_size` parameter supplied in paged request.

 ```json
 POST /_plugins/_sql